I don’t consider myself a minimalist but rather an aspiring minimalist. I practice mindful spending all the time.

 Knitting & Crocheting

 Knitting and crocheting are fairly easy crafts to learn.
-I’ve made a lot of blankets and scarves for people through the years.
+I’ve made a lot of blankets and scarves for people throughout the years.
 I first had my Mom teach me how to crochet when a good friend was having a baby.

 Then I joined a knitting group with some girlfriends and learned some additional skills.